sneakysneak/docs/pages/installing-templates-api/http-basic-authentication.md

 tags: [installing]
 ---

-_**For connectors that are authenticated HTTP basic authentication.**_
+_**For connectors that use HTTP Basic authentication.**_

-Your user’s username and password will need to be collected in your application and sent to Cyclr like below
+Your user’s username and password will need to be collected by your application then passed to Cyclr as follows:

-Concat the username and password like “username:password”
+*  Concatenate the username and password as “username:password”.

-Base64 encode the concated username and password “dXNlcm5hbWU6cGFzc3dvcmQ=”, use this as the value to send to Cyclr
+*  Base64 encode the concatenated username and password value, giving something this: “dXNlcm5hbWU6cGFzc3dvcmQ=”

+That string should then be set as the **AuthValue** property of the Account Connector:

 ```http
     PUT /v1.0/account/connectors/{Account Connector ID}